sass/sass/doc-src/SASS_REFERENCE.md

 This means that all styles defined for `.error` are also applied to `.seriousError`, in addition to the styles specific to `.seriousError`.
-In effect, everything with class `.seriousError` also has class `.error`.
+In effect, every element with class `.seriousError` also has class `.error`.

 Other rules that use `.error` will work for `.seriousError` as well.
 For example, if we have special styles for errors caused by hackers: